cyberwani/wordpress-theme-boilerplate-1/README.md

 * Pull the latest `master` from this repository and copy all files into your new project's folder **or**
 * Fork this repository

+Next step is to install all (development) dependencies: `composer install`.

-Then you may follow this short todo list:
+You may also follow this short todo list to change the package meta information:
 1. Update `composer.json`, `package.js` and `bower.json` with your details
 2. Maybe change the license
 3. Remove or edit the default `index.html` file